Product Filters

 Rockwool Mineral Wool Insulation

-The Rockwool Flexi Slab is another popular option for people after superb noise-proofing.
+The Rockwool Flexi Slab is another popular option for people after excellent acoustic sound insulation.
 Each mineral wool insulation slab is fitted with a flexible edge, meaning they can be friction fitted to almost any framework.

 Knauf Mineral Wool Insulation

-Like Rockwool, the Knauf Earthwool RS range contains premium quality rock mineral slabs to suit every insulation need.
 They are manufactured using Knauf’s unique ECOSE technology; a bio-based binder that contains no added formaldehyde or phenol, meaning the resulting slabs create much lower levels of dust than other slabs and are beautifully soft and easier to handle.

-The bio-binder creates a natural brown colour that is distinct from the usual yellow colour of insulation.
 We recommend Knauf Earthwool RS products for people who need to insulate internal partitions, timber and metal studs, with the added comfort that ECOSE technology provides.

-Mineral Wool Insulation Key Benefits:
+Mineral Wool Insulation Key Benefits

 • Fire resilience - Euroclass A1 non-combustible